chaos66ren/celluloid_0.11_tutorial/README.txt

 ################################################################################

-CELLULOID, an R package, is a pragmatic tool to evaluate ploidy, cellularity, clonal and sub-clonal populations from tumour whole genome sequencing data, and to appropriately derive absolute copy numbers profiles.
+CELLULOID, an R package, is a tool to evaluate ploidy, cellularity, clonal and sub-clonal populations from tumour whole genome sequencing data, and to appropriately derive absolute copy numbers profiles.

 Read INSTALL.txt for instructions on how to install celluloid.